Richienb/virusshare-hashes/README.md

 # Virus Share Hashes

-Every single [Virus Share](https://virusshare.com/hashes.4n6) hash in one file.
+Every single [Virus Share](https://virusshare.com/hashes.4n6) hash in a single file.

+## How to use
+Coming Soon!